T20 World Cup 2022: Semi-Final Qualification Scenario of Australia, England, New Zealand, Sri Lanka -Explained

 New Zealand: The Kane Williamson-led side kicked off the tournament on a dominant note when they vanquished hosts Australia in the opener.
 The runners-up from the previous edition look like a team to beat going forward.

-Rain might force the points between New Zealand and Afghanistan to split points which will come as a big jolt to both teams.
+Rain forced the points between New Zealand and Afghanistan to split and it comes as a setback to both teams.

 England is the only team which is going to pose a major threat to the Blackcaps in the Super 12 stage.
 However, they can't afford to take the likes of Ireland and Sri Lanka lightly.

-If the Kiwis win the remainder of their games (as the match against Afghanistan is likely to be abandoned), they'll still secure nine points and that will be enough for them to qualify for the semis.
+If the Kiwis win the remainder of their games, they'll still secure nine points and that will be enough for them to qualify for the semis.

 Match: 2; Won: 1; Lost: 1; No-Result: 0; Points: 2; NRR: +0.450